Who We Are

-A separate board, the Activities Board, plans, arranges for, and implements all of the joint activities within the community, with a great deal of resident input.
+A separate group, the Activities Committee, plans, arranges for, and implements all of the joint activities within the community with a great deal of resident input.
 The chair of that committee sits as a Vice-president on the Corporate Board of Aladdin Villas.
-The Activities Board is responsible for maintaining the finances of that program.
-Income comes primarily from fund-raising activities such as weekly dances and entertainment by many Branson entertainers, the monthly Arts and Crafts Days during the winter, pickle ball, wood shop, glass studio, ceramics, pottery, bingo and low-cost weekly breakfasts and simple dinners, attended by residents as well as other Winter Texans from the surrounding area.
+The Activities Committee is responsible for maintaining the finances of that program.
+Income comes primarily from fund-raising activities such as dances and entertainment by many entertainers, the Arts and Crafts Days during the winter, wood shop, glass studio, ceramics, pottery and low-cost breakfasts and simple dinners, attended by residents as well as other Winter Texans from the surrounding area.
 Since all activities are managed by volunteers, costs for the programs are limited.

 Aladdin Villas is a place to enjoy friendships, warm winters, amenities of the Rio Grande Valley, and the camaraderie of a community where you can share your talents, if you wish, and benefit from the skills and interests of others.